Jish2637/Xenia-Canary-Manager/README.md

 _Easy Save Backup & Restore._

-_Easy to use update system - updates directly from github_
+_Easy to use update system - updates xenia directly from github_

 The app allows you to create separate configurations for each game you are emulating.